 Bonnie Miller Rubin is an experienced writer, editor, speaker and strategist who can provide and curate content for a variety of platforms.

+She is currently a regular contributor to the Wall Street Journal.
 As a Chicago Tribune reporter for 25 years, she specialized in health and family issues, covering stories on marginalized populations, from premature babies to at-risk teens to wounded veterans.
 Improving quality and access to mental health care has been an area of particular interest, with more than two dozen bylines on this topic alone.
 She has covered devastating tornadoes in Illinois, the 2004 inaugural in Washington, gay rights in Utah, the Oklahoma City bombing and the oldest showgirl in Vegas.

 During her stint at the Tribune, she also wrote numerous personal columns ranging from motherhood to the erosion of civility.
 One of her essays is included in “A Love Like No Other: Stories from Adoptive Parents,” making her one of 20 writers selected to reflect on the diversity of the American family.

 Before joining the Tribune, she was a reporter at the Minneapolis Star Tribune, where she covered food/restaurant industry and fashion/retail news.
 In 1985, she was named newsfeatures editor at the Gary Post-Tribune, then part of the Knight-Ridder chain, where she managed a staff of eight, turning out a daily lifestyle and entertainment section.
 She loves generating fresh and timely ideas relevant to readers’ lives, and spotting emerging trends.
 One of her proudest journalistic accomplishments included being the first to report on how showering after gym had fallen out of favor, a story that got picked up by hundreds of media outlets.
 That was back in 1996, which, unfortunately, was too late to help her survive her own adolescent humiliation.